(Disclosure: Some of the links below may be affiliate links)

 At this level, you will directly use a broker account to buy shares of funds (or ETFs).
 This investing level offers the highest level of control over your assets.

-Since you have a lot of control, you can minimize your fees a lot with this form of investing.
+Since you have a lot of control, you can minimize your fees with this form of investing.
 First of all, you can choose the cheapest broker.
 With this, you will minimize your custody fees and transaction fees.
 Then, you can also choose the best funds for your needs.
 By doing so, you will reduce the management, redemption, and issuance fees.

 With this control, you can get fees that are much lower than the other investing levels.
 On average, you can easily go down to something like 0.3% of fees per year.
 And if you go all the way, you can go down lower than that.
 And investing fees are important.
-It is the reason why many people invest themselves.
+It is the reason why many people invest in themselves.

 Now, if you ignore the fees, DIY Investing can be expensive.
 If you are investing with a costly broker and are investing in expensive funds, Investing Level 0 may well be as expensive as the other levels.
 So, while it has a very high potential for low fees, it also has the potential to be as expensive as you choose it to be.